-The Director of Development is responsible for fundraising, special events including the annual Emerson Auction, donor relations and stewardship, and alumni relations and outreach.
-The Development Office consists of the Director of Development whose primary focus is fundraising and major gifts, a part-time Advancement Associate whose primary focus is the Annual Fund program, and a part-time Special Events Associate whose primary focus is the annual Emerson Auction, special events, and volunteer management.
+The Director of Development is responsible for all fundraising programs, special events including the annual Emerson Auction, as well as donor and alumni relations.
+The Development Office consists of the Director of Development whose primary focus is building a culture of philanthropy through a variety of fundraising opportunities.
+The Development Associate's primary focus is gift processing and reporting for the Annual Fund program along with supporting the Annual Auction along with parent volunteers.

-At Emerson, as at virtually all independent schools, tuition and fees do not cover the complete cost of educating our children or maintaining our facilities.
-Setting tuition at a level which is affordable to the greatest number of families results in a gap between our expenses and our revenues.
-The balance of funding for our annual budget and capital projects comes through our fundraising efforts with our families, alumni and alumni parents, friends, local businesses, and foundations.
+At Emerson, as at virtually all independent schools, tuition, flexible tuition, and fees do not cover the complete cost of educating our children or maintaining our facilities.
+Setting tuition at a level that is affordable to the greatest number of families results in a gap between our expenses and our revenues.
+The balance of funding for our annual budget and capital projects comes through our fundraising efforts with our families, alumni and alumni parents, grandparents and friends.
+Emerson aspires and encourages 100% participation from its Board of Trustees, Faculty, Staff, and families.
+Gifts at any level are welcomed and appreciated.

 Emerson has benefitted from a long tradition of giving, which has helped make it the outstanding school that it is today.
 Contributions of time, talent, knowledge, and resources are all valued gifts.
 Our community has been built on such contributions, and we rely on the participation of all Emerson families in supporting our current and future needs.
-During the year, you will hear about ways you can contribute to our Annual Fund and our Auction, our two primary fundraising activities.
+During the year, you will hear about ways you can contribute to the Annual Fund and the Auction, Emerson's two primary fundraising activities.